modxcms/fred/Writerside/topics/themer/options/settings.md

 ## Settings

-Settings are made of a JSON array of objects and [group objects](#setting-groups) which provide configuratin controls for Elements.
-Settings can [import](import.md) sub-sets of settings using a `fred-import` object.
+Settings are made of a JSON array of objects and [group objects](#setting-groups) which provide configuration controls for Elements.
+Settings can [import](import.md) subsets of settings using a `fred-import` object.

 ### Settings properties